New Silk Roads - Danika Cooper - Invisible Desert

 1

-It is important to note that precisely because of the region’s low population density and remote location that these events are able to take place and that despite increasing suspicion of human rights violations, there is limited documentation and evidence.
-China has been highly effective in both denying access to sites and controlling the narrative about Xinjiang to its own citizens, such that most people within mainland China are complete unaware of what is happening to the Uyghurs and other Muslim minority groups.
+It is important to note that it is precisely because of the region’s low population density and remote location that these events are able to take place.
+Despite increasing suspicion of human rights violations, there is limited documentation and evidence.
+China has been highly effective at both denying access to sites and controlling the narrative about Xinjiang to its own citizens, such that most people within mainland China are complete unaware of what is happening to the Uyghurs and other Muslim minority groups.
 If these same actions were pursued in high-density urban areas, keeping them hidden and secret would be nearly impossible, but the geographic remoteness of the region and the successful public intimidation of the Uyghurs keep these violations invisible.
-As such, I am deeply indebted to the dedicated scholarship of Adrian Zenz and Shawn Zhang, who have each painstakingly worked to expose this atrocity with almost no official data nor any physical access to Xinjiang.
+As such, I am deeply indebted to the dedicated scholarship of Adrian Zenz and Shawn Zhang, who have each painstakingly worked to expose this atrocity with almost no official data and without physical access to Xinjiang.

 2